jmakofsk/JacobPortfolio/final-project-part-two.md

         - Less drawn to the food graph

+Across my interviewees, several consistent themes emerged:

+        - Participants understood the general purpose of the visualization
+        - Participants were confused by CPI and thus what the numbers on the Y-Axis meant
+        - Participants liked the detail of having the chart display monthly intervals on the X-Axis but felt that it made the chart more visually overwhelming
+        - Participants wanted a clearer takeaway or conclusion

 # Identified changes for Part III

 In part three, some of the changes I plan to implement include:

-- Adding president names to the X-Axis
-- Cleaning up the X-Axis so it is less overwhelming
+        - To address confusion around CPI → I will simplify and clearly explain what CPI represents
+        - To address lack of clarity in what the takeaway should be → I will improve the chart titles
+        - To address cluttered visuals on the X-Axis → I will reduce labels to yearly markers and add the president names
+        - To address the lack of context for other factors that took place in the US → I will add annotations for big events that caused inflation spikes
-- Picking consistent colors (red for the presidential approval rating, orange for gas, green for food)
+        - To improve readability → I will pick consistent colors (red for the presidential approval rating, orange for gas, green for food)
-- Adding a graph comparing the presidential approval rating to the GDP
+        - I may also add a graph comparing the presidential approval rating to the GDP and will continue to improve my narrative overall
-- Finding a way to communicate the meaning of CPI / Consumer Price Index more clearly
-- Improving the titles of the charts
-- Continuing to improve my story
-- Consider finding a way to visualize significant events such as the 2008 financial crisis and the COVID-19 pandemic (maybe annotations?)

 ## References
 “Consumer Price Index for All Urban Consumers: Food at Home in U.S. City Average.”
 FRED, 11 Mar.
 2026, fred.stlouisfed.org/series/CUSR0000SAF11.